Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 If the CBA or the individual employment contract does not provide for one of these alternatives, overtime should be compensated by time off within four months of when it was worked.

-Overtime hours and pay are usually governed by the applicable CBA which will often provide for more generous entitlements.
-A premium equal to 50% of the employee’s normal salary per hour worked is quite common.
+Overtime hours and pay are usually governed by the applicable CBA, which will often provide for more generous entitlements.
+A premium equal to 50% of the employee’s normal salary per hour worked is common.

 What exemptions are there from overtime?

-Senior employees (employees who report to the Board of Directors and have managerial powers) can and usually do waive their right to overtime pay or compensatory time off.
+Senior employees (ie, employees who report to the board of directors and have managerial powers) can and often waive their right to overtime pay or compensatory time off.